Lordbooker/linux-g13-driver/README.md

 # Readme File

 I forked the repo because parts of it are already 10 years old, and I still tinker with the hardware.
-So far, I have only modified the C++ part (i.e., the driver itself) and the java build process for maven (now JAVA 17).
+So far, I have done a refactoring of the driver itself (modern C++ Standards) and the GUI (build process for Java 17 and maven / code base is now modern Java standards).
-I'm not familiar with Java, and the config program isn't strictly necessary, as I can overwrite the default settings at any time using other key mapping tools.

-Nevertheless, it still works with the included mapping tool, and you can use it to save 4 different mappingsets.

 ## Requirements